 Note: Additional Services that require administration or observation by medical personnel are covered.
-Refer to the Outpatient Prescription Drug Rider, if applicable, for coverage of self-administered outpatient prescription drugs; Preventive Health Care Services for coverage of vaccines and immunizations that are part of routine preventive care; Allergy Services for coverage of allergy test and treatment materials; and Family Planning Services for the insertion and removal of contraceptive drugs and devices, if applicable.
-Prior authorization or step-therapy may be required for covered prescription drugs or supplies, and supplements administered by medical personnel in an office Visit.
+Refer to the Outpatient Prescription Drug Rider, if applicable, for coverage of self-administered outpatient prescription drugs; Preventive Health Care Services for coverage of vaccines and immunizations that are part of routine preventive care; Allergy Services for coverage of allergy test and treatment materials.; and Family Planning Services for the insertion and removal of contraceptive drugs and devices, if applicable.

+Prior Authorization or step-therapy may be required for covered prescription drugs or supplies, and supplements administered by medical personnel in an office Visit.
 A list of drugs subject to utilization management is available to you upon request.
 You may contact Member Services Monday through Friday between 7:30 a.m. and 9 p.m. at 1-800-777-7902 or 711 (TTY).
+For more information, see Getting a Referral in Section 2: How to Get the Care You Need.
 See the benefit-specific exclusions immediately below for additional information.

-1. Drugs, supplies, and supplements which can be self-administered or do not require administration or observation by medical personnel.

-- 2. Drugs for which a prescription is not required by law. - 3.
+- 1. Drugs, supplies, and supplements which can be self-administered or do not require administration or observation by medical personnel. - 2.
+Drugs for which a prescription is not required by law. - 3.
 Drugs for the treatment of sexual dysfunction disorders. - 4.
-Drugs for the treatment of infertility.
+Drugs for the treatment of infertility. - 5.
+Contraceptive drugs, unless otherwise covered under an Outpatient Prescription Drug Rider attached to this EOC.